 Check your credit report afterward.
 Sometimes, credit card companies make mistakes.
 Check your file reflects the fact you closed your card - not your issuer - and notify your agency if there’s an error.

 Salad Money: an alternative to credit card loans

 Instead of applying for a credit card, you could take out one of our short-term loans.
 You won’t need to worry about your credit rating either - as we use a system called Open Banking.

-We specialise in helping NHS workers who might otherwise struggle to secure credit at a fair interest rate elsewhere.
+We specialise in helping public sector and NHS workers who might otherwise struggle to secure credit at a fair interest rate elsewhere.
 Why not apply now or contact us to learn more.